This post may contain affiliate links, for more information see our disclaimer.

 Anyone can benefit from using this spreadsheet.
 It doesn’t matter what your current financial situation is, you can still keep track of your net worth, and you definitely should!

-If you don’t have Microsoft Excel, you can click here to purchase it through Amazon using our affiliate link.
+If you don’t have Microsoft Excel, you can click here to purchase it through Amazon.

 Start tracking your net worth, and you will see the true impact of your hard work.